itsBabyYeet/python-easter-eggs/readme.md

 >>> geohash(37.421542, -122.085589, b'2005-05-26-10458.68')
 ```

 This uses the XKCD “geohashing” algorithm to compute a latitude/longitude from your location and a date+stock index seed.
-In this case it outputs a random nearby coordinate[2].
+In this case it outputs a random nearby coordinate.
 It’s a whimsical hidden feature — the module name hints at XKCD, and the geohash function is a playful extra import that generates a “treasure hunt” location.

 ### Expected output: